 Launch msfconsole in Kali

-Now that the PostgreSQL an Metasploit services are running, you can launch msfconsole and verify database connectivity with the db_status command as shown below.
+Now that the PostgreSQL service is up and running and the database is initialized, you can launch msfconsole and verify database connectivity with the db_status command as shown below.

 [*] postgresql connected to msf3